Unpaid Meal Charges and Excess Account Balances

 Meal Charge Policy Prepayment Options

-USDA Policy Memo SP 57-2016 addresses prepayment options for SFAs to consider when establishing meal charge policies.
+SP 57-2016 [Note: Reference SP 57-2016 is no longer the most current information, and has been superceded by SP 23-2017] addresses prepayment options for SFAs to consider when establishing meal charge policies.
 Encouraging families to prepay for meals at the reduced-price or paid rate can help to ensure that children have consistent access to healthy, reimbursable meals, without accruing unpaid meal charges.
 Some SFAs provide incentives for families opting to prepay for their children’s reimbursable meals.
 Any incentives involving discounts for families who prepay for reimbursable meals must meet paid lunch equity pricing requirements.